Cannes Marché du Film 2026 · For Distributors & Festivals

 Clive Russell

-A legendary spiritual authority and Vid's former teacher, representing the ultimate source of the lineage.
-Serene, incisive, and quietly powerful, he challenges Vid at a crucial moment of doubt, reframing the succession question entirely.
-His role crystallizes the film's core idea: enlightenment cannot be inherited by one individual, only awakened across many.
+A legendary spiritual authority and Vid’s departed master, representing the ultimate source of the lineage.
+Serene, incisive, and quietly powerful, he returns to Vid in meditation at a crucial moment of doubt, reframing the succession question entirely.
+His role crystallizes the film’s core idea: enlightenment cannot be inherited by one individual, only awakened in whomever it finds ready.

 Marina Suma as ANGA